Octavius-Dante/Arthelais/ex_7/Readme.md

 ## Building a Fiori Ui applications

-1. Go to BAs / VScode
+1. Go to BAs / VSCode
 2. Open terminal and create a Folder for the project
 3. Initiate a bootstrap by creating a file (launch file) index.html
 4. Then add the basic HTML tags (HTML, HEAD, BODY, SCRIPT)